SoySauceLab/CollectionKit/README.md

 #### How cool is that!

-## Animation
+### Animation

 CollectionKit offers a animation system which allows you to create fancy animations and adjust how cells are displayed.
-Animator can be applied to individual providers, cells, or to entire `CollectionView`.

 Here are some examples of custom animators that is included in the example project.
-Note that they can be used in combination with any layout.
+They can be used in combination with any layout.
 Here we are using a transposed waterfall layout.

 | Wobble  | Edge Shrink | Zoom |
 | ------------- | ------------- | ------------- |